OmranEissa/AI-CCTV-Fire-Detection-Prototype/README.md

-### Code
+### 🖥️ Code

-#### This is where we implement the CCTV part of the projecy and the alert system and the dashboard on which the CCTV cameras will be displayed.
+#### This is where we implement the CCTV part of the project and the alert system and the dashboard on which the CCTV cameras will be displayed.

 ```
 import cv2, numpy as np, time, json